featbit/featbit/README.md

 ## Getting Started

-Clone the repository to your server or local machine and boot up the services.
+Clone the repository to your server or local machine, and then boot up the services.

 ```
 git clone https://github.com/featbit/featbit
 cd featbit
 docker compose up -d
 ```

-Once all containers have started, go to FeatBit's portal [http://localhost:8081](http://localhost:8081) and log in with default credentials.
+Once all containers have started, go to FeatBit's portal [http://localhost:8081](http://localhost:8081) and log in with the default credentials.

 - username: **test@featbit.com**
 - password: **123456**

-**Attention** : with the default configuration, the UI is accessible only from the local machine (on which you have run docker compose), please read [**Installation Doc**](https://featbit.gitbook.io/docs/installation#attention) to make it accessible publicly.
+**Attention** : With the default configuration, UI is only accessible from the local machine on which you ran docker compose.
+To make it accessible publicly, check the [**Installation Doc**](https://featbit.gitbook.io/docs/installation#attention).

-You can following the [**Getting Started (Docs)**](https://featbit.gitbook.io/) to start your journey.
+You can then follow the [**Getting Started (Docs)**](https://featbit.gitbook.io/) to start your journey.

 ## Features